eddie-energy/architecture/arc42/aiida/building-block-view/adapter-device/iot-device-matter.md

 hiddenInSidebar: true
 ---

-Matter is a technical standard for smart home and IoT devices.
+[Matter](https://csa-iot.org/all-solutions/matter/) is a technical standard of the Connectivity Standards Alliance for smart home and IoT devices.
 Due to its popularity and support by IoT companies, a growing number of devices support Matter connectivity.

 ## Connection to Metering Devices